 The Prescott Police Department Victim Services Unit can provide services to victims of crime.
 This includes intimate partner and domestic violence, sexual assault, child abuse, robbery, assault, survivors of attempted homicide, stalking, and harassment.
-Our victim advocates work closely with the Investigations Section to ensure communication is ongoing.
-That helps ensure victims are able to navigate the criminal justice system with greater understanding and clarity.

 Our victim advocates work with victims of crime helping connect them with community resources.
 This includes shelter, food, clothing, etc., assisting in navigating the criminal justice system, and ensuring their rights as a victim are being honored.
-Our victim advocates can act as a liaison between the victim and various agencies involved, not only keeping the victim informed, but giving them a voice.

 Intimate Partner Violence (generally referred to as domestic violence) includes physical, emotional, sexual, verbal, social and financial abuse between individuals in a former or current legal marriage, who are living together, or in a dating relationship.